frontenddogma/web-development-glossary/manuscript/i.md

 Inline-level element
 : An element that does not form new blocks of content and whose content is distributed in lines.

+`innerHTML`
+: An ECMAScript property that can be used to get and set the markup within respective element.
+Use of the property is considered bad practice because of possible security and performance issues.

 Input/Output
 : The communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
 Inputs are the signals or data received by the system and outputs are the signals or data sent from it.&nbsp;[†](#w-io)